akiwastaken/cupcake/README.md

 * Cleaner root file system.
 The normal file system hierarchy of Arch Linux, and by extensions the file system hierarchy standard, is quite dirty in my opinion.

+* Use patches and patchsets for the Linux kernel to provide more either responsiveness, processing speed or power, or anything in between.

 * Use muslc as opposed to glibc. [muslc](https://www.musl-libc.org)

 * Be systemd-free.
 Systemd is a bit of a cancer in the Linux community, and is too thick for the purposes of cupcake.